MinhwaCho/AudioExtractorConverter/README.md

 # AudioExtractorConverter

-use FFmpeg-kit (for Android) to convert mp3 to wav format
+use FFmpeg-kit (for Android) to convert mp4 to wav

   *see more about tanersener/ffmpeg-kit -> https://github.com/tanersener/ffmpeg-kit

-AudioExtractor